rcherrueau/execo/doc/tutorial.rst

  servers.kill().wait()
  print Report([ servers, clients ]).to_string()

-In this example, the iperf client command line shows the usage of *substitutions*: In the command line given for Remote and in pathes given to Get, Put, patterns are automatically substituted:
+The iperf client command line shows the usage of *substitutions*: In the command line given for Remote and in pathes given to Get, Put, patterns are automatically substituted:

 - all occurences of the literal string ``{{{host}}}`` are substituted by the address of the Host to which execo connects to.